NXLog Documentation

 </Input>

-MaxCount does only reset the module on restart starting at NXLog Agent v6.2.
+MaxCount is only reset on module restart starting from NXLog version 6.2.

-Output sample from the internal log of NXLog agent, reporting of completed cycles.
+Output sample from the NXLog log file reporting of completed cycles.

 2023-11-13 16:26:08 INFO [im_testgen|testgen] maxcount 10 reached